What to do when typing hurts

 I sleep with two of these on, but don’t wear them during the day for fear of atrophy, restriction of motion, and plain old vanity.
 I didn’t find that wearing them during the day helps on net.
 But I’m a side sleeper, and my wrists are sometimes under my head; so I find sleeping with these on seems to distribute pressure away from my wrists.

-One of the few therapeutic devices I’ve tried that makes a reliably noticeable difference.
+It’s one of the few traditional physical therapy devices I’ve tried that makes a reliably noticeable difference.

 Dragon for Mac/PC